 \end{enumerate} Collectively, $n=s+m$, the $n \times k$ latent position matrix is

 and $\A \sim \mbox{RDPG}(\X)$.
 Typically $m \gg s$.
 In the spirit of \cite{mwt:lrt,mwt:ait}, we propose tests that attempt to exploit the structure of ${\mathcal H}$.

-Having observed $\A \sim \mbox{RDPG}(\X)$, we first construct $\hat{X}_1,\ldots,\hat{X}_n \in \Re^r$ by ASE, then compute various test statistics that depend on $\hat{\X}$.
+Having observed $\A \sim \mbox{RDPG}(\X)$, we first construct $\hat{X}_1,\ldots,\hat{X}_n \in \Re^r$, then compute various test statistics that depend on $\hat{\X}$.
 Two difficulties are immediately apparent.
 First, if $k$ is unknown, then how is $r$ determined?
 A common approach involves examining a scree plot of the singular values of the ASE and identifying an ``elbow'' by some means, either heuristically or automatically.
 Alternatively, one might circumvent this difficulty by testing with multiple embeddings, obtaining a significance probability for each, choosing the smallest, and adjusting for multiple comparisons, as in \cite{mirkat:2015}.

 Second, because the true latent positions are not identifiable, $\hat{\X}$ must be rotated to the representation in which the null hypothesis is specified.
 Implicit in the specification $H_0: p^* = p_0$ is the assumption that one has access to information about the desired representation that allows one to determine the proper rotation.
-Conceptually, one could align $\hat{X}_1,\ldots,\hat{X}_m$ with $X_1,\ldots,X_m$ by performing a Procrustes analysis, i.e., one would choose $\hat{\W} = \hat{\W}(\A,\X)$ to minimize
+Conceptually, one could align $\hat{X}_1,\ldots,\hat{X}_n$ with $p_1,\ldots,p_n$ by performing a Procrustes analysis, i.e., one would choose $\hat{\W} = \hat{\W}(\A,\X)$ to minimize

 in the group of $k \times k$ orthogonal matrices.
-In practice, of course, this calculation is impossible because $X_1,\ldots,X_m$ are unknown.
-Fortunately, this difficulty disappears in various (more complicated) situations, as discussed in Section~\ref{discuss}.
+In practice, of course, this calculation is impossible because $p_1,\ldots,p_n$ are unknown.
+This difficulty disappears in the case of $2$-sample problems, as discussed in Section~\ref{test2}.

 Neither of these difficulties concern us here, as our present interest lies in the possibility of exploiting the manifold structure of ${\mathcal H}$ to construct restricted tests.
 To demonstrate the potential of restricted testing, we simply assume that both $r=k$ and the optimal rotation $\hat{\W}$ are known.